 We will need to hire additional qualified personnel with expertise in pre-clinical testing, clinical research and testing, government regulation, formulation and manufacturing and sales and marketing.
 We compete for qualified individuals with numerous biopharmaceutical companies, universities and other research institutions.
-Competition for such individuals, particularly in the New York City area, is intense, and we cannot be certain that our search for such personnel will be successful.
+Competition for such individuals is intense, and we cannot be certain that our search for such personnel will be successful.
 Attracting and retaining qualified personnel will be critical to our success.